malvikasharan/APRICOT/README.md

   Users are required to establish a directory `source_files` containing all the [required supporting data](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be setup in the local filesystem (recommended) or inside the docker container (in the home folder).
 See below for the details.

-  *-Be aware that the supporting data is a collection of large datasets of size: ~15 G compressed, and ~50 G uncompressed.-*
+  *Be aware that the supporting data is a collection of large datasets of size: ~15 G compressed, and ~50 G uncompressed.*

-  **option-1: ...in the local filesystem - RECOMMENDED**
+  **option-1: In the local filesystem - RECOMMENDED**

   This should be set-up once (please exit the container using the command `exit` if already running it) and can be reused in different containers (shown in the point 4)

   This will ensure that users would not have to get the dataset every time a new Docker container for APRICOT is created.
 Moreover, this will keep the size of the container small by not having to install the large databases inside the container.

-  **option-2: ...inside a new Docker conatiner**
+  **option-2: Inside a new Docker conatiner**

   The supporting data can be used only inside the Docker container (every Docker container will need this set-up individually)